Natural Yard Care

 Pesticides, including herbicides, insecticides and fungicides, may be harmful to people and our environment if used inappropriately.

-For information on Alternatives to Pesticides, click here.
+For information on alternatives to pesticides, click here.

 Ever heard of Grass & Leaf Cycling?

 Rather than placing grass and leaves out for curbside collection or bringing them to the Green Depot, use them to condition your lawn and help conserve water.
 Leave a thin layer of mulched up grass clippings on your lawn after mowing; the decomposing matter returns nutrients to your yard.
 Piles of leaves left on tree bases and in the garden slow water evaporation and help control temperature change.
 Learn more about how leaf cycling can benefit nature here.

 Any leftovers can always be composted in a backyard composter!